 - In your urine with a test strip

 - In your blood with a glucose meter

 - On your breath with a breath meter

-Each method has its advantages and disadvantages, with a blood test being the most accurate (and most expensive).
+Each method has its advantages and disadvantages, but measuring ketones in your blood is often the most effective.
 Although it’s the most affordable, urine testing is typically the least accurate method.

 Exogenous ketones are supplemental ketones — usually beta-hydroxybutyrate or acetoacetate — that help give you that extra boost of energy.
 You can take exogenous ketones in between meals or for a quick burst of energy before a workout.